SAP-samples/teched2025-IN162/exercises/ex5/ex5_4_details.md

-# Exercise 5.4 - Monitor Integration Processing Logs for Support Ticket creation
+# Exercise 5.4 - Monitor Integration Processing Logs for Support Case creation

 In this exercise we will monitoring the processing logs from the Integration Suite's Monitoring tab